AutoLogicTools

 Run the numbers for your vehicle

-Open the Repair Cost Estimator with pcm replacement preselected.
+Open the Repair Cost Estimator with control module replacement / programming preselected.
 Adjust labor rate and vehicle category to fit your situation.

 DIY vs shop